fooltowise/NeroNotes/Nero's Notes/Studying Serial Acquirers.md

 The allure of investing in a serial acquirer is the tendency of such companies to reinvest all or most of their free cash flow for a very long time at high rates of return.
 It’s as simple as that.

 [[Serial acquirers]] (excluding the roll-ups, which are just one business vertical across many geographies) also have the added benefit of becoming more diversified businesses over time.
-Therefore, a very good serial acquirer can compound at high rates of return over time and simultaneously have less idiosyncratic risk, making it easier to never sell and let the position size swell with success. [[Danaher]], Roper, Berkshire and Constellation are today a very diverse collection of earnings streams with different end markets and drivers.
+Therefore, a very good serial acquirer can compound at high rates of return over time and simultaneously have less idiosyncratic risk, making it easier to never sell and let the position size swell with success. [[Danaher]], [[Roper]], Berkshire and Constellation are today a very diverse collection of earnings streams with different end markets and drivers.

 Investors often look for companies that are heavy repurchasers of their own stock.
 The leveraged buyback model can be really powerful (Charter, [[Autozone]], NVR) but you’re exposing yourself more to general market factors.
 A buyback model can create enormous wealth over time if the company continuously trades at only a modest multiple to FCF.
 It works less well _going forward_ when the stock rockets upwards (like Apple tripling in the last 2 years - who’s complaining about that though...).
 Good [[serial acquirers]] with strong moats _in their capital allocation processes_ can generally keep chugging along regardless of broader market factors.
 Which again helps to keep the compounding going tax efficiently for a long time.